Will Brake Cleaner Damage Your Tires? A must read

 will-brake-cleaner-damage-tires

-If you’re like most people, you probably don’t think about your brake cleaner all that much.
-But if you use it often, or even just once in a while, you should know that it can potentially damage your tires.
+You probably don’t think about your brake cleaner all that much.
+But if you use it often on your tires you should know that it can potentially damage your tires.
 In this article, we’ll discuss the dangers of brake cleaners and how to avoid them.

-We’ll also talk about some alternatives to brake cleaner that won’t damage your tires.
-So whether you’re a professional mechanic or just someone who likes to do their car repairs, read on for information that could save you from costly tire damage!
+We’ll also talk about some alternatives to brake cleaners that will not damage your tires.
+So whether you’re mechanic or just someone who likes to do their own car repairs, read on to get more information that could save you from costly tire damage!

 It can also cause the tread to separate from the tire, which can lead to a blowout.
 That’s why it’s important to be careful when using brake cleaner and to follow the directions on the label also when you use a brake cleaner, you need to clean all residues immediately.